Updated: Jan 14

 As some people are back to their piano classes after having some time away over the summer period, this is an ideal opportunity to remind them of a necessity of the principle of gradualness.
 This means that when coming back to their pianos, despite of being fired up by a musical excitement and by their refreshed friendship with the instrument, they should approach their work with a sense of calmness and control over the matter and dive into the piano practice and music making in a gradual way, slowly returning to their normal routines.
 There might be a completely different reason for the principle of gradualness in the case of students who are of a more " dreamy" or "floating" nature because in such instances all the music and work needs to be slowly re-injected and re-established following phases of work bit by bit.
 While it is also true that with that sort of personalities a "shock therapy" kind of approach may also work, that one also needs to be dealt carefully.

 Regardless of a student's type, some of the first things to take care of is a slow tempo practice and it is paramount to remind them of at least some of the most important technical/mechanical principles of the piano playing technique, and therefore we arrive to the Scaramuzza technique and I can notice that some people really need to be reminded of this kind of matters.
-It is tremendously important as it influences the entire performance, not just in scales and other technical work, but also in the pieces, both from the physical/mechanical stand point as well as from the more artistic standpoint, because each physical action results in the kind of sound we produce.
+It is tremendously important as it influences the entire performance, not just in scales and other technical work, but also in the pieces, both from the physical/mechanical standpoint as well as from the more artistic standpoint, because of each physical activity results in the kind of sound we produce.
 However, this is a consequential manifestation of a process that precedes it and that one is the music itself with all its expressions.
 All the above mentioned needs to be dealt with care and a proper measure, bit by bit, allowing the students to gradually come back to their musical and piano home